 53 Augusta Street, Hamilton

 This urban renovation project in the heart of downtown Hamilton entails the renovation of a commercial house, consisting of offices on the main floor and a two-bedroom apartment upstairs.
-The building, now vacant, has been poorly managed and offers lots of scope for updating and rejuvenation.
-The building will be acquired in summer 2021.
+As of October 2021, the building has been fully renovated and is now a beautiful modern apartment, perfect for both commercial and residential use.

 103 King Street East, Hamilton